RSHKwee/ing2ofx/readme.md

 A tutorial on how to keep your bank records in GnuCash can be read on: http://www.chmistry.nl/financien/beginnen-met-boekhouden-in-gnucash/

+# Installation
+The following Windows installation kits are available:
+- ing2ofx_v0.2.5.0_jre_setup.exe
+- ing2ofx_v0.2.5.0_jreDownload_setup.exe

+The first kit has a JRE onbaord.
+The second kit downloads a JRE, if needed.

 # Opening menu
 When running the application (Windows excutable or Java jar-file) the following menu is shown: